 Amina Harris, executive director of the Honey and Pollination Center at the Robert Mondavi Institute at Univeristy of California says, “Honey in its natural form is very low moisture.
 Very few bacteria or microorganisms can survive in an environment like that, they just die.
 The honey smothered them, essentially.”

-The fact that organisms can't survive long in honey means they don't get the chance to spoil it.
+The fact that organisms can't survive long in it means they don't get the chance to spoil it.
 Another thing that sets it apart from other sugars is its acidity.
 It's pH is between 3 and 4.5, which also kills off anything trying to make a home in this "golden liquid".